-One of them scanned the pets, had me wait while he registered them on ANIS to make sure it was complete, did an actual pet exam as well just to make sure they were healthy, gave me tick and heart worm meds for Touille and flea meds for the cats, and then asked if I had pet passports for them.
-I didn’t, so he took considerable time to complete 2 passports for the cats (which were free and just show a list of their vaccinations and dates) and one for Touille (for 25 chf and which is required if we travel with her to neighboring countries).
+One of them scanned the pets, had me wait while he registered them online on the ANIS website to make sure it was complete, did an actual pet exam as well just to make sure they were healthy, and gave me tick and heart worm meds for Touille and flea meds for the cats.

-The total came to a bit more than the tech originally quoted, but considering that the appt ran 1/2 hour past closing time and that he included the pet passports, food samples for Touille, and several months worth of meds for all 3, I felt that 300 CHF was to be expected in Switzerland.
+The total came to a bit more than the tech originally quoted, but considering that the appointment ran a half hour past closing time and that he included the pet passports, food samples for Touille, and several months worth of meds for all three, I felt that 300 CHF was to be expected in Switzerland.

-At the end of the appt, I asked them both if their vet office was hiring or if they knew of anyone hiring; they both said no but asked what my area of expertise was.
+At the end of the appointment, I asked both vet techs if their vet office was hiring or if they knew of anyone hiring.
+They both said no but asked what my area of expertise was.
 I told them I’d most recently been a social worker for Child Welfare in Oregon, though I’m open to non-social work jobs.
 They offered to keep it in mind and contact me if something came up.

 Less than a week later, one of the techs called to let me know he’d seen an ad in the local paper for a social worker in Morat, a nearby village.
-I was completely surprised that he’d actually remembered and taken the time to pass the information along.
+I was so surprised!
+He’d actually remembered and taken the time to pass the information along.

 Unfortunately, when I found the ad and read the requirements, I couldn’t meet the minimum qualifications since it actually required fluency in both French and German.
 It is the thought that counts, though, and I was again reminded of how incredibly friendly and helpful Swiss folks are.

-Wanna know the grand finale of our meeting with the sketchy veterinarian?
-Read our Dr. Hamburger Update.
+Want to know the grand finale of our meeting with the sketchy veterinarian?